backyardmedia/backyardmedia.github.io/README.md

 - you need to have a local server install you computer (XAMPP is the suggestion for using) or Host Server
 - set htaccess on local host or Host Server
 - Now you can run the code

+The members are:
+- Chatsuda Rattarasan
+- Ngoc Tran
+- Haocheng Li